What Can I Study?

 U of T Engineering Courses

 The following departments and courses have very competitive enrolment and/or small class sizes.
 As such, they are difficult for exchange students to successfully enrol in.
-While students may request enrolment in the following departments and courses, they may need to choose alternates due to availability constraints:
+While students may request enrolment in the following departments and courses, they may need to choose alternatives due to availability constraints:

-• Applied Science & Engineering (APS)
+- Applied Science & Engineering (APS)

-• Joint minor (JRE)
+- Joint minor (JRE)

-• Final-year design (XXX498H) and thesis (XXX499Y1) courses
+- Final-year design (XXX498H) and thesis (XXX499Y1) courses

 Arts & Science Courses

-Engineering exchange students may take up to two Arts & Science courses per term, but do not receive priority enrollment.
+Engineering exchange students may take up to two Arts & Science courses per term, but do not receive priority enrolment.
 Some courses may not be available to engineering students.
 The list of restricted courses is available in June each year.

 Application